 Due to the Final design taking into account known nests, no construction activities were required within 1,000 metres of an active known eagle nest, whether in the breeding season or at other times.
-As indicated above, all construction works have been completed, prior to the 2021 Review Period.
+As indicated above, all construction works were completed by February 2020, well before the current 2022 Review Period.